 High Compression Piston

 Adding a high-compression Wiseco piston (Amazon) is an easy way to add a little more power to your KLX or DRZ 110.
 Higher compression will give a nice boost to low-end and mid-range torque.

 Big Bore Kit

-A big bore kit is a next step up – not only will you get more compression, but your KLX110 will have more displacement.
+A big bore kit is the next step up – not only will you get more compression, but your KLX110 will have more displacement.
 There are multiple options for big bore kits in size.

 Athena has an affordable 130cc big bore kit (Amazon).
 It is complete with a new cylinder, piston kit, and gaskets to rebuild your KLX or DRZ.
 Upgrading to a big bore is a cheap enough excuse to replace a worn-out top-end because it doesn’t cost much more.

 A hotter camshaft is one of the secret sauces to building a great 4 stroke engine.
 A Hot Cam in your KLX (Amazon) will improve power from bottom to top because the stock cam is so tame.

 A performance cam is one of the easiest and cheapest ways to add real horsepower.
 Just make sure you don’t go too big without building up the rest of your 110.